jlr2/IntroductionPaaS/docker.md

 ---
-This exercise is included in the activity **Introduction to PaaS: develop, deploy, run and manage apps on the Cloud**
+This exercise  is part of the activity **Introduction to PaaS: develop, deploy, run and manage apps on the Cloud**